Learning RGB-D Feature Embeddings for Unseen Object Instance Segmentation

 \section{Experiments}

-We first conduct ablation studies of several components in our method for UOIS.
+We first conduct ablation studies of several components in our method: Unseen Clustering Network (UCN).
 For comparison, we adopt Mask R-CNN \cite{he2017mask} which is trained to detect foreground objects with bounding boxes and then segment an object inside each bounding box. \cite{danielczuk2019segmenting} has successfully shown that Mask R-CNN achieves strong performance on segmenting unknown objects by training with synthetic depth images.
 After the ablation studies, we present the comparison of our method with the state-of-the-art methods for UOIS, and disucss failure cases from our method.